MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-remove-removeif.md

 ---
-title: Remove and RemoveIf functions in Power Apps
+title: Remove and RemoveIf functions
-description: Reference information including syntax and examples for the Remove and RemoveIf functions in Power Apps.
+description: Reference information including syntax and examples for the Remove and RemoveIf functions.
 author: gregli-msft

 ms.topic: reference